ryanhburbank/notes/node/node_event_loop_outside_in.md

 </br>

 __Question: How Does Node know whether to exit or keep looping?__

 Essentially, everytime the program starts an operation (either through main execution or a callback), the ref count in the heap is incremented up by +1.

-When that event's compleition is detected by the loop's checks and the callback is fired, the ref count is decremented by -1.
+When that event's completion is detected by the loop's checks and the callback is fired, the ref count is decremented by -1.

 Upon the compleition of a loop, if the count is zero, the loop exits.